MAPF-Competition/web_resource/faq.md

 **Q: Will my implementation been reviewed by organisers?**

 >Yes, the organisers will review participants' implementation at the end of the competition.

+**Q: My score on the leaderboard has decreased!
+Why?**

+> If another participant has improved a best-known solution then existing submissions will be re-scored relative to this new baseline.
+More details about our scoring function are available on the [evaluation)(https://leagueofrobotrunners.org/evaluation) page.